forwarder1121/forwarder1121/README.md

 - Fine-tuned the final classification threshold for optimal performance.
 - Achieved **3rd place** in the challenge.

-**Repository Contents:**
-- Training and inference code for the Swin Transformer model.
-- Scripts for threshold optimization and result generation.

 For more information, visit the [MADUV Challenge website](https://www.maduv.org/).